 SCADAMAR is divided into two major components: client and server.
 The server is responsible for delivering and managing tasks (work units) while the client is responsible for executing and reporting results.
 At a very high level, the server is composed by a scheduler (that manages and delivers tasks) and by a data server (that stages the input and the output of jobs).
+All tasks are replicated three times to support byzantine failures, stragglers (very slow nodes) and connection/node failure.

 BitTorrent is a peer-to-peer protocol that allows nodes around the world to exchange data.
 In our project, we use it to spread input, intermediate and output data.
-Using Bit-Torrent, the central server and all client nodes become part of several swarms, networks of nodes that share a particular file.
+Using BitTorrent, the central server and all client nodes become part of several swarms, networks of nodes that share a particular file.
 This way, nodes can download each file from multiple sources at the same time (therefore alleviating the burden on the central server).